andrewgormley/educenter-hugo/exampleSite/content/english/rules/vcod/_index.md

 6\.2.3 – All binds/scripts that are not covered above will be reviewed on a case-by-case basis to see if they do give an advantage.

-6\.2.4 – Any abuse of the two monitor bug will be reviewed case-by-case by the cup admin, supervisors and conflict team.
+6\.2.4 – Any abuse of the two monitor bug will be reviewed case-by-case by the cup supervisors and conflict team.
 You should avoid using this bug at all costs, as it may result in the player receiving a yellow card and the clan forfeiting the match.

 **6.3 – Match Conflicts**

-6\.3.1 – The match conflict system functions as a court room with vcod.gg admin, supervisors and conflict team acting as judges.
+6\.3.1 – The match conflict system functions as a court room with cup supervisors and conflict team acting as judges.
 A match conflict can be made on Discord when the result entered by one clan is not accepted by the other.

 6\.3.2 – In the conflict, both sides must explain the problem in a short but clear and complete way.
 Both sides should state the match result they claim, and only relevant and proven facts may be mentioned.